flyway/flywaydb.org/documentation/configuration/parameters/oracleSqlPlus.md

 ### Configuring consistent sessions for your migrations

-See [site and user profiles](/documentation/database/oracle#site-profiles-gloginsql--user-profiles-loginsql) to learn about how this is achieved with
+See our list of [supported SQL\*Plus commands](/documentation/database/oracle#sqlplus-commands) and how you can utilize them with [site and user profiles](/documentation/database/oracle#site-profiles-gloginsql--user-profiles-loginsql) once SQL\*Plus is enable to achieved this.
-Oracle SQL*Plus.